AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 <!--All messages will show as Sent as soon as they are successfully relayed from Campaign to the Enhanced MTA.
 They will stay in that state unless or until a bounce for that message is communicated back from the Enhanced MTA to Campaign.-->

-For the email channel, in the **[!UICONTROL Summary]** view of each message, the **[!UICONTROL Delivered]** percentage will start out at 100% and then progressively go down throughout the validity period of the delivery, as the soft and hard bounces get reported back<!--from the Enhanced MTA to Campaign-->.
+For the email channel, in the **[!UICONTROL Summary]** view of each message, the **[!UICONTROL Delivered]** percentage starts out at 100% and then progressively goes down throughout the validity period of the delivery, as the soft and hard bounces get reported back<!--from the Enhanced MTA to Campaign-->.

-Indeed, all messages will show as **[!UICONTROL Sent]** as soon as they are successfully relayed from Campaign to the Enhanced MTA (Message Transfer Agent).
-They will stay in that state unless or until a bounce for that message is communicated back from the Enhanced MTA to Campaign.
+Indeed, all messages show as **[!UICONTROL Sent]** as soon as they are successfully relayed from Campaign to the Enhanced MTA (Message Transfer Agent).
+They stay in that state unless or until a bounce for that message is communicated back from the Enhanced MTA to Campaign.

 Soft-bouncing messages do not show as **[!UICONTROL Failed]** after day one of the delivery.
-They will be retried and stay in the retry queue until the end of the delivery [validity period](../../administration/using/configuring-email-channel.md#validity-period-parameters).
+They are retried and stay in the retry queue until the end of the delivery [validity period](../../administration/using/configuring-email-channel.md#validity-period-parameters).
 For more on retries after a delivery temporary failure, see [this section](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

 >[!NOTE]
 >